deshiJo/CSCG2020/Cryptography/README.md

 My first try was to choose d and calculate N from it.
 The resulting N was so big and i could not get the primefactors to calculte q,p,phi(N),e.
 But I've thought that my approach must be correct and i have to calculate the key (N,d) such that C^d mod N = M.
 After a pause of one or two weeks, I've thought again about the problem and I've came up with the idea to swap the order of my calculation.
 What if i choose an N and caclulate d with the discrete logarithm or another method.
 So i've done some reasearch on attacking RSA by calulating the private exponent d.
-On Wikipedia lists some algorithms, which make the calculation of the discrete logarithm more efficient.
+Wikipedia lists some algorithms, which make the calculation of the discrete logarithm more efficient.
 I've also found a writeup of a similar challange from the BSidesSF2020 CTF, where the Pohlig-Hellman algorithm is used to calculate the discrete logarithm and find the correct (d,N) pair. https://blog.skullsecurity.org/2020/bsidessf-ctf-choose-your-own-keyventure-rsa-debugger-challenge.
 This seems to be the solution for our problem.
 So I've decided to implement this in python (props to https://blog.skullsecurity.org/2020/bsidessf-ctf-choose-your-own-keyventure-rsa-debugger-challenge)

 The Pohlig-Hellman algorithm calculates the discrete log from C^d mod N = M, if the order of the Group is smooth (https://en.wikipedia.org/wiki/Smooth_number).